 3. a letter of support from a colleague who is familiar with the area of scholarly/creative work and the applicant’s capabilities to achieve what is proposed

-4. Chair approval
+4. Chair and Dean approvals

 Committee members are elected for the year by the schools, with two members from Humanities and Sciences and one member from each of the other schools.
 The committee chair is elected by the committee at the beginning of the fall term and serves for the academic year.
-The CFE Director serves ex officio as a non-voting member
+The CFE Director serves ex officio as a non-voting member.

 Reporting and Inspection